Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The flow of blood around the circulatory system is modulated by numerous interacting factors, he science dedicated to understanding this flow is called hemodynamics.
+The flow of blood around the circulatory system is modulated by numerous interacting factors.
+The science dedicated to understanding this flow is called hemodynamics.

-A key first understanding is the difference between velocity and flow.
-Velocity refers to the distance an object moves over time, for example in blood this measurement is often given as cm/sec.
-Flow refers to the movement of a volume of a liquid or gas over time, for example in blood this measurement is often given as mL/sec
+It's important to understand the different between velocity and flow.
+Velocity refers to the distance an object moves over time; for example, in blood this measurement is often given as cm/sec.
+Flow refers to the movement of a volume of a liquid or gas over time; for example, in blood this measurement is often given as mL/sec

-At its simplest, imaging a perfect rigid tube with no resistance and with a homogenous liquid flowing through perpendicularly, flow can be calculated using the following formula:
+At its simplest, imagine a perfect, rigid tube with no resistance and with a homogeneous liquid flowing through in a perpendicular manner.
+Flow can be calculated using the following formula:

 $F=v \cdot a$